Resources for Historians – Virtual Bookshelf

-My translator colleague Ann C. Sherwin specializes in historical documents and genealogy.
-She has compiled a useful glossary of German terms and their English equivalents or explanations on her website.
+My translator colleague Ann C. Sherwin, who specializes in historical documents and genealogy, has compiled a useful glossary of German terms and their English equivalents or explanations.

 A useful list of terms used in seventeenth and eighteenth century English documents is available on the Dorset Online Parish Clerk project hosted by the genealogy site Rootsweb.

 Learning to read archival documents takes quite a bit of practice, but there are some good resources available at the following sites:

 Use these resources to learn to read German Kurrent script, at least as it was commonly used in the 18th-20th centuries.
 Learning to read the script from that time period is a good introduction to reading older documents.

 There are some very helpful examples and also a “generator” you can use to see what certain words might look like in certain hands and typefaces here: https://www.deutsche-handschrift.de/index.php

 These sites are also useful:

 The University of Nottingham hosts an excellent site for reading and interpreting medieval English (Latin) documents:

 And if you need a good procrastination game for historians, go no further than the “Ducking Stool Game” which allows you to practice reading early modern English script: